naufal453/waywes-gui/README.md

-## waywes
+## waywes-gui
-waywes is a script made to ease the launch process of Waydroid in X11 by using Weston compositor with different window modes like fullscreen, windowed and mobile portrait.
+waywes-gui is a gui version of waywes script made to ease the launch process of Waydroid in X11 by using Weston compositor with different window modes like fullscreen, windowed and mobile portrait.
 <img src="https://github.com/naufal453/waywes-gui/blob/main/gui.png">

 ## Requirements